shijusisobhan/Machine-Learning-in-Bioinformatics/README.md

-## Real-world example- Predict physiological time based on gene expression in human blood
+## Real-world example: Predict physiological time based on gene expression in human blood

 ### A brief introduction to the biological background and relevance of the problem